 In Seagrove’s case he went to Glenalmond College in Perthshire, and clearly made a difference.
 In 1926 the school entered the Public Schools’ Sports for the first time and had some success.
 ‘The greatest credit,’ it was said, ‘is due to their trainer, Mr Seagrove, the old Cambridge Blue and Olympic runner.’

 He also continued to run competitively in his own right.
-In the summer of 1924, he won the mile at the Scottish Championships, and the following week replicated the feat at the AAA Championships, which were doubling up as trials for the forthcoming Olympics.
-His time of 4 min 21.2 sec wasn’t particularly groundbreaking – Paavo Nurmi (‘the Flying Finn’) had set the world record the previous year with 4 min 10.4 sec, while Albert Hill’s British record stood at 4 min 13.8 sec.
+In the summer of 1924, he won the mile at the Scottish Championships, and the following week triumphed over the same distance at the AAA Championships, which were doubling up as trials for the forthcoming Olympics.
+His time of 4 min 21.2 sec wasn’t particularly groundbreaking; Paavo Nurmi (‘the Flying Finn’) had set the world record the previous year with 4 min 10.4 sec, while Albert Hill’s British record stood at 4 min 13.8 sec.
 Nonetheless the AAA mile was, and was to remain, Seagrove’s biggest tournament win, the achievement that he tended to cite in later life.

 It was noticeable, though, that he wasn’t selected to represent Britain at the 1500m – the Olympic equivalent of the distance – though he was again chosen for the 3000m team event, the only survivor of the silver-winning line-up from the previous Games.

 At the Paris Olympics in July 1924, Britain came second in their heat, with Walter Porter (4th), Herbert Johnston (5th) and Bertram Macdonald (6th) scoring, while Seagrove came in 9th.
-They qualified for the final, but were comprehensively beaten by Finland, who took the first three places with Paavo Nurmi finishing in front.
+They qualified for the final, but were a long way behind Finland, who took the first three places with Paavo Nurmi finishing in front.
 ‘Finland, presumably, is certain to win the final tomorrow,’ shrugged The Times.
 ‘The chief interest will be seeing whether Great Britain or the United States finish second.’